Universeodon-com/community/README.md

 Rule1:  You will not engage in any form of harassing, discriminatory, threatening or offensive speech or behavior including but not limited to race, gender identity and expression, national origin, religion, disability, marital status, age, sexual orientation, or other protected categories.

+Rule2: This server abides by the Mastodon Covenant - Please be excellent to each other.

+Rule3: Have fun, be creative, be inquisitive.
+This is your social network.

+Rule4: Clearly content warn 18+ content, food, drugs (legal or otherwise), slurs, ableist language, and other commonly tagged things.
+Keep it safe, we don't want to host your nudes.

+Rule5: No promotion of gambling, anti-vaccination, self-harm, terrorism, illegal activities, Abuse/exploitation, or Violence.

 ### Moderation Actions:

 Person actively posts hate, racist comments or uses words intentionally to harm others - 0 tolerance.
 Account will be restricted